Drift Localization using Conformal Predictions: Conformal prediction for drift localization

 Another advantage is that we are no longer limited to specific models.
 Commonly used local tests require the models to induce some kind of grouping.
 This is not the case for conformal prediction, thus making it compatible with any scoring function.
 This not only makes the method more compatible with the usage of supervised trained models but also allows a much larger pool of potential models to choose from.

 The main hurdle for translating our considerations into an algorithm is the need for a calibration set to perform conformal predictions.
 We propose using bootstrapping as the out-of-bag samples constitute a natural calibration set of decent size, even when oversampling.
 The model is thus trained on the in-bag samples and then calibrated using the out-of-bag samples.
-Using the calibrated models, we assign $p$-values to the in-bag samples using the minimal conformal $p$-value.
-To combine the resulting $p$-values across several bootstraps, we suggest using a median, which is equivalent to an ensemble of tests: we reject $H_0$ at level $\alpha$ if the majority of bootstraps lead to a rejection.
+Using the leave-one-out calibrated models, we assign $p$-values to the out-of-bag samples using the minimal conformal $p$-value---an out-of-training-sample extension is then obtained by using the full conformal model.
+To combine the resulting $p$-values across several bootstraps, we suggest using a median, which is equivalent to an ensemble of tests: we reject $H_0$ at level $\alpha$ if the majority of bootstraps lead to a rejection at level $\alpha$.
 The overall scheme is presented in \cref{alg}.